 If Then Both spouses currently qualify for ALTCS The penalty period is divided and applied equally between the spouses.
-The remaining penalty period is divided and applied equally between the spouses.
+The customer is in a transfer penalty period when the spouse applies and qualifies for ALTCS The remaining penalty period is divided and applied equally between the spouses.
 The transfer penalty period was divided between the spouses, but one spouse dies or becomes ineligible for ALTCS before the end of the penalty period.